Nagi Yanagi: 2006–2011: Early career and Supercell

 Yanagi began posting cover versions of songs online in 2006, and started producing original dōjin music under the name CorLeonis.
 She released four studio albums individually: EN (2006), Leonis (2007), Freirinite (2008), and Oort no Yume (オールトの夢) (2010).
 Leonis was only released online via Yanagi's website.
 Two more releases followed in 2011: the single "Hyōka no Kuni" (氷下の国) and the best of album Ame no Umi (雨の海).
 In May 2006, she formed the music duo Binaria with female singer Annabel.
 Between 2007 and 2011, Binaria released two mini-albums (Alhaja (2007) and Forma (2007)), one best of album (Sonido (2010)), and four singles ("Epoca" (2008), "Alba" (2009), "Delightful Doomsday" (2010), and "Nachtflug" (2011)).
 Binaria also collaborated with the singer Cassini for the single "Rueda" (2007).
 In January 2007, Yanagi formed the musical unit Inochi Kokonotsu with composer KTG (an acronym of Ken The Garage), and the group put out a single album, Tortoiseshell (トーティシェル), on April 29, 2007 before disbanding in June 2007.
+Yanagi sang and composed ending song "~Tsuki no Terasu~" for the dōjinshi visual novel Moonshine (月照～ツキノテラス～) released on July 31, 2007.

 As early as 2007, Yanagi began submitting cover versions of songs to the Nico Nico Douga video sharing website under the name Gazelle.
 Roughly the next day after Supercell's songwriter Ryo uploaded the music group's first song "Melt" in December 2007, Yanagi uploaded a cover of her singing the song.
 Yanagi, who was herself a fan of Ryo's music, contacted him and the two talked about someday collaborating.
 Ryo, who had been a fan of Yanagi's voice even before uploading his own songs to Nico Nico Douga, approached her to sing the vocals for Supercell's debut single "Kimi no Shiranai Monogatari" (2009).
 Yanagi continued as the vocalist of Supercell until 2011, and in that time provided vocals for two more singles in 2010—"Sayonara Memories" and "Utakata Hanabi / Hoshi ga Matataku Konna Yoru ni"—and Supercell's second studio album Today Is A Beautiful Day (2011).
 Later in 2011, Yanagi sang two songs on the original soundtrack for Key's visual novel Rewrite.